11. Handling Categorical Data

 Important

-We are definitely not going to discuss the infamous pie charts, because their use in data analysis has been widely criticised for a long time (it is difficult to judge the ratios of areas of their slices).
-Case closed.
+We are definitely not going to discuss the infamous pie charts because their use in data analysis has been widely criticised for a long time (it is difficult to judge the ratios of areas of their slices).
+Do not draw them.
+Ever.
 Good morning.

-As a general (empirical) rule, it is usually the case that most instances of something’s happening (usually 70–90%) are due to only few causes (10–30%).
-This is known as the Pareto rule (with 80% vs 20% being an often cited rule of thumb).
+It is often the case that most instances of something’s happening (usually 70–90%) are due to only a few causes (10–30%).
+This is known as the Pareto principle (with 80% vs 20% being an often cited rule of thumb).

-In Chapter 6 we modelled the US cities’ population dataset using the Pareto distribution (the very same Pareto, but a different, yet related object).
-We discovered that only ca. 14% of the settlements (those with 10,000 or more inhabitants) is home to as much as 84% of the population.
+Chapter 6 modelled the US cities’ population dataset using the Pareto distribution (the very same Pareto, but a different, yet related mathematical object).
+We discovered that only c.
+14% of the settlements (those with 10 000 or more inhabitants) are home to as much as 84% of the population.
 Hence, we may say that this data domain follows the Pareto rule.

-Here is a dataset fabricated by the Clinical Excellence Commission in New South Wales, Australia, listing the most frequent causes for medication errors:
+Here is a dataset fabricated by the Clinical Excellence Commission in New South Wales, Australia, listing the most frequent causes of medication errors:

 cat_med = np.array([